2021 America East men's basketball tournament

-The 2021 America East Men's Basketball Conference tournament was the postseason men's basketball tournament for the America East Conference that began February 27, 2021 and ended March 13, 2021.
+The 2021 America East Men's Basketball Conference tournament was the post-season men's basketball tournament for the America East Conference that began on February 27, 2021 and ended on March 13, 2021.
 Starting in the semifinals, all tournament games were played on the home arenas of the higher-seeded school.
 In Pod Play and the Quarterfinals, games were played at either New Hampshire or Hartford.
 The winner received the conference's automatic bid to the NCAA tournament.

 Seeds

 All of the teams, except for Maine, in the conference standings qualified for the tournament.
 Maine cancelled their season after going 2–7, so they did not compete in the conference tournament.
 The teams were seeded by record in conference, with a tiebreaker system to seed teams with identical conference records.